-The ACLU of Southern California, the ACLU of Arizona, and the law firm Kirkland & Ellis filed a federal lawsuit in Arizona on behalf of three migrant rights activists surveilled, detained, searched, and interrogated at the border by the federal government.
+The ACLU Foundation of Southern California, the ACLU Foundation of Arizona, and the law firm Kirkland & Ellis filed a federal lawsuit in Arizona on behalf of three migrant rights activists surveilled, detained, searched, and interrogated at the border by the federal government.

 Ana Adlerstein — a journalist by training and long-time humanitarian activist — accompanied an asylum seeker to a port of entry in Southwest Arizona, U.S. border officials arrested her.
 They threw her in a jail cell and accused her of illegally smuggling aliens, even though there is nothing wrong with observing someone try to lawfully claim asylum.
 In the case of the two other activist plaintiffs, Jeff Valenzuela and Alex Mensing, the government repeatedly detained and interrogated them when they attempted to cross the border.

 The experience of these three activists shows that the Trump Administration isn’t satisfied attacking vulnerable families trying to migrate to the United States.
 The government’s cruelty extended not only to them, but to those who dared provide migrants with basic humanitarian assistance.